Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 **Evasive Dance (Cost: 3d6).** All attacks the target makes against you until the start of your next turn have disadvantage.

-# Level 13: Opportunistic Approach
+# Level 13: Deadly Retaliation
 You gain the following benefits.

 **Precise Slash.** You have advantage on Opportunity Attacks.

-**Swift Strike.** Once per turn, after you make an Opportunity Attack with a weapon, you can immediately make a second Opportunity Attack of the light property with a different weapon you're holding that has the Nick property, as part of the same reaction.
+**Twin Strike.** Once per turn, after you make an Opportunity Attack with a weapon, you can immediately make a second Opportunity Attack of the light property with a different weapon you're holding that has the Nick property, as part of the same reaction.

 # Level 17: Dance Master
 You gain the following Cunning Strike option.